 - Ankh was a sacred symbol in ancient Egypt and seen as the key to eternal life.
 See also Flaybrick Hill Egyptian Tomb

 - Arch represents the entrance to heaven

 - Arrow is a general symbol of death and not the cause of death.
-It can be seen in a hand, carried by Death or piercing a body part
+See Dart for more information

 - Asphodel In Victorian symbology it represented ‘I will be faithful’

 - Bay leaf – In Victorian symbology it represented fame.
 Also see Laurel and plants and flowers

 - Bellflower in Victorian symbology it represented ‘constancy gratitude’

 - Bells were traditionally rung in churches for the dead.
 The Death Knell was rung to signify when someone had passed and hand bells used in funeral processions

 - Biblical Scenes are sometimes found on some old headstones.
 They can show more than is first seen